elfprince13/FreeBuild/README.md

 	at sun.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:43)
 	at java.lang.reflect.Method.invoke(Method.java:606)

-java.lang.NoSuchFieldError: java.lang.NoSuchFieldError: EOF_TOKEN
+java.lang.NoSuchFieldError: java.lang.NoSuchFieldError: EOF_TOKEN</code></pre>
-``

-	3. JNA -> Add your jna jar from `shared-libs`
+	3. JNA -> Add your jna jar from `shared-libs`.
-	4. jsyntaxpane -> Add your jsyntaxpane jar from `shared-libs.`
+	4. jsyntaxpane -> Add your jsyntaxpane jar from `shared-libs`.
 	5. LWJGL -> Add all of your jars from `shared-libs/lwjgl/jar`.
 Then expand the entry for `lwjgl.jar`, double click on Native library location, and select the correct subfolder of `shared-libs/lwjgl/native/` for your platform.
 * If you get compile-time errors at this stage (before having changed any code yourself), you may wish to refresh each project by right clicking and selecting refresh.
 If you still get them, come ask here for help.
 * To run, you should be able to right-click on `net.cemetech.sfgp.freebuild.Main.scala`, and Run or Debug as a Scala application.
 If you get run-time errors, that's okay, we're still working =) You can also add additional Run + Debug configurations at your leisure, using the Run menu.
 * Browse through `Main.scala` to understand how the application is launched and what options are available (for example, how to change the main script file at runtime).
 Browse through libcrane and `net.cemetech.sfgp.freebuild.platform.ConventionMinder.scala` to figure out where log files are being stored.

 [Back to top](#getting-started-with-freebuild)